shstefanov/infrastructure/README.md

         email:                        types.STRING
       });

-      //Callback will return app, so you can do this: var app = cb();
+      //give your models to callback and they will be accessible from any place, where you can use: app.models.User var app = cb({

-      app.models = { //sequilize models will be accessible from any part of your app
+        User: User,
         Settings: Settings
-      };
+      });

     };